 Behavioral segmentation data is the most valuable for SaaS companies.
-When conducting customer behavioral analysis, you can observe how users engage with your product and spot obstacles they face along the user journey.
+When conducting regular customer segmentation analysis and behavioral analysis, you can observe how users engage with your product and spot obstacles they face along the user journey.

-This data type involves the NPS score, customer efforts score, feature usage, product adoption, etc. With customer segmentation tools like Userpilot, you can literally spy on your customers, act on insights and build the best-in-app product experiences.
+This data type involves the NPS score, customer efforts score, feature usage, product adoption, etc. With a good customer segmentation tool like Userpilot, you can literally spy on your customers, act on insights, and build the best-in-app product experiences.

 Psychographic segmentation data